 On May 1, 2024, JWI filed a motion to modify the Amended Final Judgment (the "Motion") with the Eastern District of Virginia to vacate all court orders requiring divestiture of the Company's Towanda operations and certain related assets.
 In light of changed industry and market factors and conditions, the Company believes that the divestiture of Towanda is no longer warranted and is asking the court for relief from that ruling.
+The divestiture process is ongoing while the court is reviewing the Motion, and the special master is continuing to oversee the process which includes multiple proposals with varying structures.
 We made estimates related to the divestiture in the preparation of our financial statements; however, there can be no assurance that the Motion will be granted and that the divestiture requirement will be vacated.
 There can also be no guarantee that the divestiture will be consummated if the divestiture requirement is not ultimately vacated.